ali-translator/buffered-translation/README.md

 </script>
 ```

-And next, translate this buffered document
+And then translate this buffer document:

 ```php
 use ALI\BufferTranslation\BufferTranslation;